What is the CAT?

 Annie Eagan is the founder and principal of Annie Eagan Consulting, a Democratic fundraising firm.
 Annie is a veteran of politics and strategic fundraising.
 She is involved in all aspects of her firm’s work, including writing a finance plan, developing a donor message, expanding your current base of support, coordinating meetings with major donors and community leaders, executing an online strategy, and event planning services.
 Her past and current clients include Congresswoman Barbara Lee, Congresswoman Gabby Giffords, State Controller Betty Yee, State Superintendent of Public Instruction Tony Thurmond, State Board of Equalization Chair Malia Cohen, Assemblymember Phil Ting, Assemblymember Kevin Mullin, the Bay Area Caucus, Alameda County Superintendent of Schools Karen Monroe, nine-county ballot measure Regional Measure 3, nine-county ballot measure Yes on AA Clean and Healthy Bay, Sprinkler Fitters Union Local 483, Teamsters Joint Council 7 (partial list).
 Prior to her career in fundraising, Annie worked for U.S. Senator Dianne Feinstein for four years, two years as a member of Senator Feinstein’s legislative staff in Washington, D.C. and two years in her San Francisco office.

-Michelle also spent a number of years at New Partners, providing high-level political research and policy analysis to political campaigns, issue-based organizations and corporations from across the country.
-She previously held positions at the Democratic Congressional Campaign Committee, Democratic National Committee, Media Matters for America and GMMB.
+Prior to returning to her home state of California, she served as the research director on a competitive U.S. Senate race in Nevada during the 2012 election cycle.
+While based in Washington, DC, Michelle spent a number of years as a research consultant – providing high-level political research and policy analysis to political campaigns, issue-based organizations and corporations across the country.
+She also held positions at the Democratic Congressional Campaign Committee, Democratic National Committee and GMMB.

 Natalie runs Pivot’s California operation and has worked in progressive politics for over fifteen years.
 A veteran of field and mail campaigns up and down the ballot, Natalie currently works with the Oregon State House Democratic Caucus and a number of congressional, state legislative and local candidates in California.
 Before joining Pivot, Natalie served as the Political and Legislative Director for NARAL Pro-Choice California and worked for mail firms Terris, Barnes and Walters and MSHC Partners.
 A passionate runner, she is thrilled to be back in Berkeley, California, where running outside 365 days a year is possible – though she does miss the bourbon drinking of the South.